ReeceGibbsGit/TeamCitySelfHosted/README.md

 `docker ps` to confirm that container is running

-# How to setup your your Self-Hosted TeamCity Environment using Docker containers

 ## Navigate to TC Server in Browser

 Open your browser and go to `localhost:<port-on-host>`